Setup¶

 verify_ssl: false

-By default verify_ssl
+By default verify_ssl is set to true.

 Use self-signed SSL

-uses HTTPX to request PlantUML server.
+Under the hood, mkdocs_puml uses HTTPX to request PlantUML server.

-If you're running the server with self-signed certificates you need to set SSL_CERT_FILE
+If you're running the server with self-signed certificates you need to set SSL_CERT_FILE or

-environment variables before running mkdocs
+SSL_CERT_DIR environment variables before running mkdocs.

-For additional information refer to HTTPX
+For additional information refer to HTTPX documentation

-This parameter accepts boolean value and determines whether mkdocs_puml
+This parameter accepts boolean value and determines whether mkdocs_puml should display a status

 message in the terminal.
-By default it is set to true
+By default it is set to true.
+Use this config to disable this behavior

 plugins: